materiaraiding/materiaraiding-old/_ultimate/fru.md

 Immediately following the Cyclonic Break, players will either move North or South to avoid the Strike Break.
 To the north, a Fire Aspected clone will begin to cast Strike Break.
 At the same time, two random players will be targeted for light party stacks via a **Bound of Faith** cast.

 Light party 1 will move slightly to the north, and Light party 2 will move slightly to the south.
 If a swap is required, melee will flex as needed.
 Using the knock back from Strike Break, each party will be knocked North East/West and South East/West depending where the safespot is.

+{% include image.html width="500px" path="https://github.com/user-attachments/assets/9a361e22-93b6-4626-9ff6-affacda26bde" %}
+{% include image.html width="500px" path="https://github.com/user-attachments/assets/949fcd1e-c96c-4232-b6cd-7f7170ce0b3a" %}
+{% include image.html width="500px" path="https://github.com/user-attachments/assets/ca78a90f-ff7d-4d58-a147-8a2496f72c63" %}

 If these light parties are not an even 4/4 split, players will be hit with a heavy damage down.

-Fatebreaker will then appear in the center of the arena nad cast "Burnished Glory", a hard hitting raidwide with a bleed attached.
+Fatebreaker will then appear in the center of the arena and cast "Burnished Glory", a hard hitting raidwide with a bleed attached.

 Following this, Fatebreaker casts: